ayush-122/Placement-Cell/README.md

 # Placement-Cell
-A simple demo web application using express node js for managing placment for coding ninjas student.
+A simple web application using express node js for managing placment for coding ninjas student.

 Only user with mail id @codingninajs.in can login into the system.